KMCGamer/KMCGamer.github.io/_posts/2018-2-2-discordhelp.md

 ];
 ```

-These buttons are imported from another module called <a href="https://github.com/KMCGamer/usc_bot/blob/master/modules/reactions.js" target="_blank">reactions.js</a> which ultimately handles emojis and defines how they're meant to be used.
+These buttons are imported from another module called [reactions.js](https://github.com/KMCGamer/usc_bot/blob/master/modules/reactions.js) which ultimately handles emojis and defines how they're meant to be used.
 So really, this is just an array of emojis.
 I then go on to define the how many commands I want per page as well as declare the `pages` variable.

 ```javascript
 const commandsPerPage = 3;